diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 However, when there are multiple resource types in play, things get more complicated.
 If one user’s application requires lots of CPU but little memory and the other’s requires little CPU and lots of memory, how are these two applications compared?
 The way that the schedulers in YARN address this problem is to look at each user’s dominant resource and use it as a measure of the cluster usage.
 This approach is called Dominant Resource Fairness, or DRF for short.
 The idea is best illustrated with a simple example.

 Imagine a cluster with a total of 100 CPUs and 10 TB of memory.
 Application A requests containers of (2 CPUs, 300 GB), and application B requests containers of (6 CPUs, 100 GB).
 A’s request is (2%, 3%) of the cluster, so memory is dominant since its proportion (3%) is larger than CPU’s (2%).
 B’s request is (6%, 1%), so CPU is dominant.
-Since B’s container requests are twice as big in the dominant resource (6% versus 3%), it will be allocated half as many containers under fair sharing. ????
+Since B’s container requests are twice as big in the dominant resource (6% versus 3%), it will be allocated half as many containers under fair sharing.( Before under fair sharing, the products of DRF * number of containers are equal.)

 By default DRF is not used, so during resource calculations, only memory is considered and CPU is ignored.

 #### YARN Further Reading
 This chapter has given a short overview of YARN.
 For more detail, see Apache Hadoop YARN by Arun C. Murthy et al. (Addison-Wesley, 2014).